leezhixuan/Orbital-Epsilon/README.md

 1. Look for study buddies from similar course backgrounds
 2. Pool in resources to aid learning/navigate through University
 3. Look for suitable project mates to tackle projects in certain modules
-4. Have real time information about the crowd level of study places in NUS

 # Aim: